 Don’t expect random jams of ‘songs’ made up mindlessly in the practice room of a garage band; expect harmonic and jangly instrumentation with saccharine melodies and intricate songs about ‘social ineptitude, heartbreak, the perils of development, hamilton night clubs, bad gardening experiences, and swimming’ as said on duchess’ website.
 Also stated in the bio ‘they do not claim, nor are they interested in, virtuoso musical abilities, but believe that with a bit of taste you can do a good song far more justice’ and that is why all 6 tracks are faultless.
 With all killers no fillers, duchess leave sum 41 redundant with living to up that statement.

 For a band who have been involved in high school band competitions in the past, this doesn’t sound largely Rockquest [thank goodness].
 Though, Anika Moa claps on alt-country ‘Raglan City’.
 Also Geoff from Goldenhorse plays guitar on that track and the EP features a multitude of drummers.

-opening track ‘raglan city’ sets a recurring theme about the thought of escape, from unsettlement in moving to auckland (where the band is now based) from raglan. anna sure makes it obvious the issues about auckland. it is not instantly clear until you listen to the whole ep, especially on the definite high ‘out and about’. which addresses the adjustment of moving to a new city and the social ineptitude in the line “you don’t really get my sense of humour” and many others.
+Opening track ‘Raglan City’ sets a recurring theme about the thought of escape, from unsettlement in moving to Auckland (where the band is now based) from raglan.
+Anna sure makes it obvious the issues about Auckland.
+It is not instantly clear until you listen to the whole EP, especially on the definite high ‘out and about’.
+Which addresses the adjustment of moving to a new city and the social ineptitude in the line “You don’t really get my sense of humor” and many others.

-some songs might be too saccharide tinged for most, in short you like ‘girl rock’ you’d like this.
+Some songs might be too saccharine tinged for most, in short you like ‘girl rock’ you’d like this.